-Cabozantinib as First-line Therapy for Predominantly Clear Cell Carcinoma Cabozantinib is a small-molecule inhibitor of tyrosine kinases such as VEGF-receptors, MET, and AXL.
-An open-label, phase II trial (CABOSUN) randomized 157 patients with advanced RCC to first-line therapy with either cabozantinib (60 mg once daily) or sunitinib (50 mg once daily; 4 weeks on, 2 weeks off).
-136 Patients in the CABOSUN trial were either intermediate or poor risk based on IMDC criteria.
+Cabozantinib as First-line Therapy for Clear Cell RCC

+Cabozantinib is a small-molecule inhibitor of tyrosine kinases such as VEGFRs, MET, and AXL.
+An open-label, phase II trial (CABOSUN) randomized 157 patients with advanced RCC to first-line therapy with either cabozantinib (60 mg once daily) or sunitinib (50 mg once daily; 4 weeks on, 2 weeks off).125 Patients in the CABOSUN trial were either intermediate or poor risk based on IMDC criteria.
 Patients treated with cabozantinib showed a significantly increased median PFS compared to those treated with sunitinib (8.2 vs. 5.6 months).
 Cabozantinib also showed a significantly higher ORR compared to sunitinib (46% vs. 18%).
-All-causality grade 3 or 4 adverse events were 67% for cabozantinib and 68% for sunitinib with diarrhea, fatigue, hypertension, palmar-plantar erythrodysesthesia, and hematologic abnormalities most commonly reported.
-136
+All-causality grade 3 or 4 adverse events were 67% for cabozantinib and 68% for sunitinib with diarrhea, fatigue, hypertension, palmar-plantar erythrodysesthesia, and hematologic abnormalities most commonly reported.125

-Based on these results, the NCCN Panel has included cabozantinib as a category 2A first-line treatment option for poor- and intermediate-risk groups.
-While the FDA approval for cabozantinib was broader, including all patients with advanced RCC, the NCCN Panel has limited its recommendation to poor- and intermediate-risk groups as these patients were included in the CABOSUN trial.
+Based on these results, the NCCN Panel has included cabozantinib as a category 2A preferred first-line treatment option for poor- and intermediate-risk groups.
+Extrapolating on the data for poor/intermediate risk, the NCCN Kidney Cancer Panel has listed cabozantinib as a category 2B other recommended first-line treatment option for favorable-risk groups.

-Active Surveillance for Select, Asymptomatic Patients with Predominantly Clear Cell Carcinoma
+Active Surveillance for Select, Asymptomatic Patients with Clear Cell RCC

 A subset of patients with advanced RCC show indolent progression of disease and could benefit from initial active surveillance because of the toxicity and non-curative nature of systemic therapies.
-A prospective phase 2 trial of patients with treatment-naïve, asymptomatic, metastatic RCC followed patients on active surveillance through radiographic assessment at defined intervals until a decision was made to initiate systemic therapy.
-Of the 48 patients included in the analysis, the median time of surveillance from registration to initiation of systemic therapy was 14.9 months.
+A prospective phase II trial of patients with treatment-naïve, asymptomatic, metastatic RCC followed patients on active surveillance through radiographic assessment at defined intervals until a decision was made to initiate systemic therapy.126 Of the 48 patients included in the analysis, the median time of surveillance from registration to initiation of systemic therapy was 14.9 months.
 This study demonstrated that a subset of patients with advanced RCC can safely undergo active surveillance before starting systemic therapy.
-Therefore, the NCCN Panel included active surveillance as an option for select, asymptomatic patients with predominantly clear cell RCC.
+Therefore, the NCCN Panel included active surveillance as an option for select, asymptomatic patients with favorablerisk clear cell RCC.